-Yes, you have to file your Corporate Income Tax Return as long as you have carried out business.
+Yes, you must file your Corporate Income Tax Return as long as you have carried out business.

-Yes, you have to file your Corporate Income Tax Return, unless your company has been granted a waiver to file the return.
+Yes, you must file your Corporate Income Tax Return, unless your company has been granted a waiver to file the return.

 Learn more about dormant companies.

 Company's YA 2022 tax assessment is currently under IRAS' review

 Yes, you have to file the YA 2023 Corporate Income Tax Return based on the YA 2022 tax position filed with IRAS.
 The same deadline of 30 Nov 2023 applies.

 Any unutilised loss items and tax written down values of assets (for the purposes of computing capital allowances) to be carried forward to YA 2023, for set-off against the taxable income of YA 2023, should be based on the YA 2022 tax computation prepared by your company.

 When filing, the brought forward unutilised amounts in the current YA fields will be pre-filled with the carried forward amounts declared by the company in the YA 2022 Form C-S/ Form C-S (Lite)/ Form C.